revature-curriculum/dynamic-query-javalin/README.md

 ---
 ### Steps
-1. In src -> main -> java -> Main.java add a route "/favoriteBook".
+1. In src -> main -> java -> Main.java, add a "/favoriteBook" route.
 2. Use a dynamic query (look at lesson example) to display the name of your favorite book in the web browser in the new route you created.
 ---
 ### Sample Output